AzureAD/MSIdentityTools/CONTRIBUTING.md

 For example, `Get-MsIdUserDetails`

 ## Help
-Please provide detailed coment based help and good parameter descriptions to help the end-user.
+Please provide detailed comment based help, including varied examples, and good parameter descriptions to help the end-user.

 See `Get-Help about_Comment_Based_Help`